Phistian/exjobb/other_documents/README.md

-Place to store documents for thesis
+Temporary place to store documents for thesis